-At right you see the inside hub on top and the outside hub below.
+Above you see the inside hub on top and the outside hub below.
 Both hubs have "wings" to retract the latch so that you can open the door, but notice that the outside hub has an extra feature.

 The outside hub has two things sticking out.
-Let's call them legs, because we are going to put something between them.
+Let's call them legs because we are going to put something between them.
 I have heard the thing that goes between the legs of the outside hub called different names, but let's call it the locking lever.
 The "legs" on the outside hub are designed to receive the locking lever.
 When the locking lever is inserted between these legs, the outside hub cannot turn.
 Therefore it is locked.

 The inside hub has no legs, therefore it is always unlocked.
 That's how you want it to be so that you can get out in the event of an emergency.

 Notice the illustration at the beginning of this article where I have shown the "stops," also known as "locking dogs" or "buttons."
 They are located in the "front" of the lock, that is, the part of the lock that you can only see when the door is open.
 The latch and the bolt stick out of the "front."
-When you push in one of the stops, the locking lever is inserted between the legs of the outside hub and the outside hub is locked.
-When you push the other one, the locking lever is retracted and outside hub is unlocked.
+When you push in one of the stops, the locking lever is inserted between the legs of the outside hub, and the outside hub is locked.
+When you push the other one, the locking lever is retracted and the outside hub is unlocked.